zetseatZ/into-cps.github.io/download/index.md

 * RT-Tester toolchain - [Windows](https://secure.verified.de/f5x1hks4/into-cps/one-click/VSI_bundle.exe)

-## Prior Releases
+## Older Releases

-For bundle-based versions of the tool chain (prior to 0.0.7) see [here](prior-releases.html).
+Prior to the introduction of the INTO-CPS Application, the tool chain was distributed via bundles.
+These bundles are archived [here](prior-releases.html).